 Wireless Internet

-How does wireless
+How does wireless internet work?

-internet transfers digital data using radio frequency.
-Wi-Fi
+Wireless internet transfers digital data using

-is the leading wireless technology based on the IEEE 802.11 specifications.
-It allows
+radio frequency.
+Wi-Fi is the leading wireless technology based on the IEEE

-a person with a Wi-Fi device, such as a laptop or personal digital assistant
+802.11 specifications.
+It allows a person with a Wi-Fi device, such as a

-(PDA) to connect to the internet via access points (AP).
-The region
+laptop or personal digital assistant (PDA) to connect to the internet via

-covered by one or several access points is called a hotspot.
+access points (AP).
+The region covered by one or several access points is

-useful for business travelers who need to get access to the internet in
+Wi-Fi is useful for business travelers who need

-cafés, hotels and airports.
-For home users, a wireless router can connect a
+to get access to the internet in cafés, hotels and airports.
+For home users, a

-group of Wi-Fi enabled devices (e.g. multiple computers) to an adjacent
+wireless router can connect a group of Wi-Fi enabled devices (e.g. multiple

-wired network (such as a DSL or cable modem) to establish home networking.
+computers) to an adjacent wired network (such as a DSL or cable modem) to

-internet service providers offer
+Wireless internet service providers offer Wi-Fi

-Wi-Fi hotspot network in many locations.
-The
+hotspot network in many locations.
+The users can get online with a broadband

-dialup.
-Free Wi-Fi networks are also available in many municipalities
+speed up to 100 times faster than dialup.
+Free Wi-Fi networks are also

-providing free hotspots and hotzones but these open access points may pose
+available in many municipalities providing free hotspots and hotzones but

-great security risks to novice users.
+these open access points may pose great security risks to novice users.

 Advantages of Wi-Fi internet access:

-1) A network can be set up without cabling and wiring
+1) A network can be set up without cabling and

 2) Economical networking solution

-access to the internet in outdoor areas
+3) Provides access to the internet in outdoor

 4) Roaming is supported.
-A user can move from one access point
+A user can move from

-to another.
+one access point to another.

-5) A large number of hotspots are available worldwide
+5) A large number of hotspots are available

 Disadvantages of Wi-Fi internet access: